1947–48 Australia rugby union tour of Britain, Ireland, France and North America: The squad's leadership

-A squad of 30 players was selected under tour captain Bill McLean.
+A squad of 30 players were selected under tour captain Bill McLean.
 McLean was an experienced Wallaby and leader.
 His father and brother had represented as both Wallabies and Kangaroos, with his other brother Jack also a Wallaby tourist.
 Bill McLean had been selected in the 1939 side who'd travelled to England under captain Vay Wilson and were promptly turned about upon the declaration of war without playing a match.
 He had seen action in World War II against the Japanese as a Captain in an AIF Commando unit in Borneo.
 He had captained Australia's first post-war Wallaby sides on four occasions against the All Blacks and his return to the British Isles was in some ways a completion of unfinished business.

 Trevor Allan was only 20 when selected as vice-captain of the squad.
 He had impressed in his first state and national representative starts a year earlier but in a squad of veteran campaigners including Graham Cooke and Phil Hardcastle his vice-captaincy was a surprise and an indication that he was being groomed for the future.

 The tour was only six matches old when Bill McLean fulfilled his dream of playing at Twickenham in a minor clash against Combined Services.
 The match was near completion when McLean was hit by three tacklers from different angles.
 Howell, Tressider and Shehadie all write that the snap of bone breaking was audible to onlookers.
 McLean suffered a serious spiral fracture of the tibia and fibula and had played his last representative match.
 The tour captaincy passed at that moment to Allan, now just a few days past his 21st birthday.
 Allan was leading a squad comprising war veterans in Ken Kearney, Col Windon, Eddie Broad and Neville Emery; three qualified medical practitioners in Phil Hardcastle, Doug Keller and Clem Windsor; and a mixture of new and experienced Wallabies.